redis/redis/README.md

     % cd src
     % ./redis-server
+If you are using docker execute the following command:

+    % $ docker run --name some-redis -d redis

 If you want to provide your redis.conf, you have to run it using an additional parameter (the path of the configuration file):